 In addition to the opportunity to tour some of Riverside's beautiful vintage homes, the Restoration Faire features a tour of the Old Riverside Foundation's freshly restored headquarters — the Peter J. Weber House — and a host of booths featuring antiques, crafts, restoration services, and salvage items for your home and garden.

-Thanks to all who participated, volunteered, and sponsored our 2015 event this past January.
-Be sure to keep an eye out later this year (October 2015) for ticket information for the January 2016 event.
+Be sure to keep an eye out later in 2017 for ticket information on the January 6, 2018 event.

 The Old Riverside Foundation has brought back the tradition with some of the old feel and some newer ideas.
 Traditionally, Twelfth Night is on January 5th (the 12th day after Christmas), and has for centuries been the culmination of the 12-day Christmas season (thus the Twelve Days of Christmas holiday song).
 Guests are encouraged to join in the spirit of Riverside's original Twelfth Night Celebrations by wearing period dress or semi-formal attire.

 Annual Meeting 2016: October 16, 2016 (in conjunction with Annual Awards)